Damgaard/PyImgur/README.md

  * Create and delete albums.
  * Edit the albums settings to make them private, display in grid and more.
  * Edit albums cover pictures.
  * Edit an image uploaded to an authenticated account.
  * Add images to albums.
  * And more!

 ## What can't I do?

-Some things aren't possible at all with the API, either due to limitations or bugs.
+Some things aren't possible at all with the API, either due to limitations or upstream bugs.

  * Find out user information.
  * See comments on images.